dredge-bio/dredge/documentation/instructions.md

 -->
 ## Instructions

 To add a new project based on your own dataset, first download a local copy of DrEdGE so that you can work will files on your own machine.
-This zip file contains all of the static files and R scripts needed to generate and serve files based on transcript measurements: [%%ZIP-FILENAME](%%ZIP_FILENAME)
+This zip file contains all of the static files and R scripts needed to generate and serve files based on transcript measurements: [%%ZIP-FILENAME%%](%%ZIP-FILENAME%%)

 ### Setting up DrEdGE